edgelesssys/marblerun.sh/content/docs/tasks/update-manifest.md

 weight: 2
 ---

-# Updating a manifest
+# Updating a Manifest
-In order to ensure the confidentiality of a deployed application, Marblerun uses a manifest to which defines the software packages and the infrastructure your deployment uses.
-To verify that your deployment has not been altered with, the manifest is usually set in stone after it was set to ensure no one can alter with your cluster.
+In order to ensure the confidentiality of a deployed application, Marblerun uses a Manifest to which defines the software packages and the infrastructure your deployment uses.
+To verify that your deployment has not been altered with, the Manifest is usually set in stone after it was set to ensure no one can alter with your cluster.

 Yet, updates play an important role to ensure your software stays secure.
-To avoid having to redeploy your application from scratch, Marblerun allows to upload a separate "update manifest" which increases the minimum `SecurityVersion` of one or multiple already deployed package.
-After such an update is performed, an old version of a defined software package cannot be loaded anymore under the current manifest.
+To avoid having to redeploy your application from scratch, Marblerun allows to upload a separate "Update Manifest" which increases the minimum `SecurityVersion` of one or multiple already deployed package.
+After such an update is performed, an old version of a defined software package cannot be loaded anymore under the current Manifest.

 ## Requirements
-In order to deploy an update manifest, the original manifest, you need to be in possession of a certificate/private key pair which has been defined in the `Admins` section of the original manifest, as described in ["Defining a Manifest"]({{< ref "docs/tasks/define-manifest.md#manifestmarbles" >}}).
+In order to deploy an Update Manifest, the original Manifest, you need to be in possession of a certificate/private key pair which has been defined in the `Admins` section of the original Manifest, as described in ["Defining a Manifest"]({{< ref "docs/tasks/define-Manifest.md#Manifestmarbles" >}}).

-If no administrator has been initially set up, no manifest updates can be performed, meaning you have to redeploy your service mesh.
+If no administrator has been initially set up, no Manifest Updates can be performed, meaning you have to redeploy your service mesh.

-## Defining an update manifest
+## Defining an Update Manifest
-The format of an update manifest follows the syntax of the original manifest, though it only expects to contain a package name and a new `SecurityVersion` value set for it.
+The format of an Update Manifest follows the syntax of the original Manifest, though it only expects to contain a package name and a new `SecurityVersion` value set for it.

-For example, the current `Packages` section of your original manifest looks like this:
+For example, the current `Packages` section of your original Manifest looks like this:

 ```javascript
 {